| |

 William de Tokisdene was one of the jury who sat upon the

-inquisition taken on the death of Robert fitz Roger in 1310, in
+inquisition taken on the death of Robert fitz Roger in 1310, in which

-fourth part of the vill of Togston,
+the vill of Togston,

-yearly to the lord of Warkworth 20s. of white ferm
+N rendering yearly to the lord of Warkworth 20s. of white ferm

-his name reappears at the head of the subsidy roll of 1312. |
+N his name reappears at the head of the subsidy roll of 1312. |

 |